-"Why didn't they stay in the Federation of Labor and carry on their agitation there?
+bor and carry on their agitation there?
 Why split the labor movement?"
-This is made the burden of the opposition to the Western unionists, who refused to be assimilated by Mark Hanna's "Civic Federation" - the pretext for the scant, half-hearted recognition of their stalwart working class organization and their ringing declaration in favor of socialism and in support of the Socialist Party.
+This is made the burden of the opposition to the Western unionists, who refused to be assimilated by Mark Hanna's "Civic Federation" - the pretext for the scant, halfhearted recognition of their stalwart working class organization and their ringing declaration in favor of Socialism and in support of the Socialist Party.

 And this objection may be dismissed with a single sentence.
 Why did not those who urge it remain in the Socialist Labor Party and carry on their agitation there?
-Why split the socialist movement?
+Why split the Socialist movement?